 I was away with the sea cadets at the time on a training ship in Portsmouth, called HMS Kent.
 I had been told my father was having some kind of operation to see if his lung cancer could be cured.
 I don’t believe I even knew what cancer was in 1987.
 I was called to the office for a phone call.
-I can’t remember who it was that told me the operation didn’t go well.
-All I remember being told was that he had barely a few days left to live.
+I can’t recall who it was that told me the operation didn’t go well.
+All I remember being told was that he'd barely a few days left to live.

 I headed straight for the bathroom on the ship and paced about not knowing what to do with myself.
 Then there was this feeling in my stomach, as though something was trying to burrow into or out of it.
 I had this sudden explosion of tears and fell to the floor struggling for breath.
 When I got to my feet, I walked over to the wash hand basin and stared into the mirror above.
 At this point, I cannot recall at all what I was thinking.
 I plugged the hole and filled the sink with water before plummeting my face into the basin.
 I tried desperately to keep my head under the water and drown myself.
 I wanted the horrible emotions and feelings to stop.
 I just didn’t know how to deal with or cope with what I’d just been told.
 It wasn’t possible for my father to die.
 He couldn’t just leave like this.